Connect with others who understand.

 Secondary Dermatitis

-In severe cases, asteatotic eczema can cause secondary dermatitis with swelling, generalized redness, and surface blistering.
-At this stage, localized eczema on the lower legs becomes widespread.
+In severe cases, asteatotic eczema can cause secondary dermatitis with swelling, skin redness or discoloration, and blistering.
+At this stage, localized eczema on the lower legs may become widespread.

-Asteatotic eczema may also cause emotional or more generalized symptoms.
+Asteatotic eczema may also cause mental health or other general health symptoms.

 Stress

-It is natural to experience stress when living with a skin condition.
+It’s natural to experience stress when living with a skin condition.
 Aside from its visible effects, the physical symptoms of asteatotic eczema can contribute to anxiety and stress.
-This could cause the immune system to produce more inflammatory chemicals, worsening your symptoms.
+This can cause the immune system to produce more inflammatory chemicals, worsening your symptoms.

 Disrupted Sleep